 A Graduate Apprenticeship in software development is a good opportunity to learn the technical, practical and job-specific skills that are in demand.
 It’s work-based, but you’ll also attend college or university to get your degree.

 Find out more about the Graduate Apprenticeship in IT: Software Development.

 You’ll find software engineers working in almost all sectors, including the healthcare and social care sectors.
-Services in patient care, including telecare and home health monitoring are expanding all the time.
-In the NHS in Scotland, demand for software developers is high.
+Services in patient care, including telecare and home health monitoring, are expanding all the time.
+In the NHS in Scotland, the demand for software developers is high.

 You may work on more than one project at a time depending on the needs and priorities of the organisation.
 Software engineers usually work in a team with other digital professionals.

 - maintaining and improving current products and systems

 - producing clean, secure, and efficient code that meets required standards and technical specifications